melodyyangaws/sql-based-etl/README.md

 ![](/images/2-argo-scdjob.png)
 </details>

-4.Go to your Argo dashboard by running the folowing command.
-Or copy the URL directy from your deployment output.
+4.Go to your Argo dashboard by running the following command.
+Or copy the URL directly from your deployment output.

 ```
 $ ARGO_URL=$(kubectl -n argo get ingress argo-server --template "{{ range (index .status.loadBalancer.ingress 0) }}{{ . }}{{ end }}")